Pranoti-2002/House-Price-Prediction/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. visual studio code
+5. Visual studio code
-6. Python flask for http server
+6. Python flask for http request
 7. HTML/CSS/Javascript for User Interface